PhilipLin/SudokuAngularJS/README.md

 Open up browser and go to the src folder and have fun!

-PS: I made it very easy, just for testing purposes
+PS: I made it very easy.